HUMBOLDT COASTAL NATURE CENTER

 One intent of the project is to maintain the existing walk-in neighborhood use, while reducing impacts in sensitive areas.
 Our plan is to designate the most direct trail to the beach for equestrian and pedestrian use.
 The steep back dune trail through endangered species habitat will be designated for pedestrian use only and will connect to the Humboldt Coastal Nature Center’s Ridge Trail.

-By moving forward with our plan to open up the Barr property, our existing CDP is being called into question by critics.
-We are working closely with County staff to ensure we are in full compliance and will take whatever steps necessary to ensure this moves forward.
-We are committed to reconnecting with our neighbors to better understand and address their concerns.
+While moving forward with our plan to open up the Barr property, questions were raised about our existing CDP.
+We continue to work closely with County staff to ensure we are in full compliance and will take whatever steps necessary to ensure this moves forward.
+We have reconnected with our neighbors to better understand and address their concerns, and we have modified our proposed approach based on these neighborhood concerns.

-We will be working with County staff to do more environmental review and clearly identify any potential environmental impacts of the project.
-This will take time and will be labor intensive, but we are committed to doing what is best for the coastal dunes while providing public access that inspires our community to learn about and care for the coast.
+We have worked with County staff to do more environmental review and clearly identify any potential environmental impacts of the project.
+This process takes time.
+We are committed to doing what is best for the coastal dunes while providing public access that inspires our community to learn about and care for the coast.

 We need your support.
 Stay informed, speak up about the good work we do, write letters to the planning commission and opinion pieces to local media.
 Please do not hesitate to call if you have questions, or need more information.